-- The IE decreases as we proceed down a column because the size of the atoms increases as we proceed down a column, due to more energy levels.
-The increased size means the electron being removed is further from the nucleus that is attracting that electron (Coulombs Law), thus making the removal of the electron "costs" less energy. - The IE increases as we proceed across a period for a different reason.
-The number of protons increases (Q+, nuclear charge) across the row, attracting valence electrons in the same energy level resulting in a larger effective nuclear charge (ENC).
+- The IE decreases as we proceed down a column because the size of the atoms increase as we proceed down a column, due to more energy levels.
+The increased size means the electron being removed is further from the protons (in the nucleus) that are attracting that valence electron (Coulombs Law), thus making the removal of the electron "cost" less energy. - The IE increases as we proceed across a period for a different reason.
+The number of protons increases (Q+) across the row, attracting valence electrons in the same energy level resulting in a larger effective nuclear charge (ENC).
 This increased proton attractive force makes the removal of the electron "cost" more energy.

-Notice that the units at the top of the chart are kJ (kilojoules) per mole (the mole part is indicating that it is an energy per some large amount of atoms.
-We will learn more about this "mole" amount of atoms in a later unit.)
+Notice that the units at the top of the chart are kJ (kilojoules) per mole of atoms.